ganrad/aks-aspnet-sqldb-rest/README.md

     #
     # To ensure the drive remains mounted after rebooting the VM, add it to the '/etc/fstab' file
     #
     # First determine the UUID of the drive '/dev/sdc1'.
-The output should list the UUID of this drive.
-Note it down.
+The output of this command should list the UUID's of
+    # of all drives on this system/VM.
+Note down (Copy) the UUID of the '/dev/sdc1' drive.
     $ sudo -i blkid
     #
     # Use 'vi' or 'nano' editor to update the '/etc/fstab' file.
+You will need to use 'sudo'.
 Add a line as follows.
     # IMPORTANT : Substitute the UUID value of '/dev/sdc1' drive which you copied, output of previous command ('blkid').
     UUID=33333333-3b3b-3c3c-3d3d-3e3e3e3e3e3e   /var/lib/docker  xfs    defaults,nofail   1  2
+    #
+    # Verify the content of '/etc/fstab/ file.
+Make sure the drive '/dev/sdc1' is listed in the output
+    $ sudo cat /etc/fstab
     #
     ```